- New concept: Xerox became successful through a new business model

 I know self-employed people who answer their e-mails on vacation or who have a heart attack when they open their mailbox afterwards.
 The more sustainable way is to come up with a business concept with a great product behind it.
 Because that is exactly what you do as an entrepreneur; You are not exchanging time, but rather your know-how for money.

-Your knowledge can take various forms and is reflected in the development of your products and your business concept.
-In development, the journey is the goal.
+You can Background take on a wide variety of forms and is reflected in the development of your products and in your business concept.
+In development, the way is this Objective.
 Over the years I have discovered in myself how my business concepts got better and better.

 In the beginning we did not include the customer in our considerations and developed our business concept only for us in our ivory tower.
 We made the product available to the customer only after it was completely completed.
 We had to find sobering that we hadn't thought of many things.
 If we had included the customer from the start, that would not have happened to us.
 Thus, large amounts of resources have been wasted.

 3 business concepts at a glance: What would you like to be?